apcountryman/avr-libcpp/README.md

 ./git/hooks/pre-commit --help
 ```

-Additional checks, such as static analysis, are performed by this project's Travis CI
+Additional checks, such as static analysis, are performed by this project's GitHub Actions
-jobs.
+CI workflow.

 ## Versioning
 Post version 0.1.0, `avr-libcpp` will follow the [Abseil Live at Head